MessagePack-CSharp/MessagePack-CSharp/README.md

 Unity lowest supported version is `2018.3`, API Compatibility Level supports both `.NET 4.x` and `.NET Standard 2.0`.

 You can install the `unitypackage` from the [releases][Releases] page.
-If your build targets PC, you can use it as is, but if your build targets IL2CPP, you can not use `Dynamic***Resolver`, so it is required to use pre-code generation.
+If your build targets .NET Framework 4.x and runs on mono, you can use it as is.
+But if your build targets IL2CPP, you can not use `Dynamic***Resolver`, so it is required to use pre-code generation.
 Please see [pre-code generation section](#aot).

 MessagePack for C# includes some additional `System.*.dll` libraries that originally provides in NuGet.
 They are located under `Plugins`.
 If other packages use these libraries (e.g. Unity Collections package using `System.Runtime.CompilerServices.Unsafe.dll`), to avoid conflicts, please delete the DLL under `Plugins`.